almende/eve/java_services.md

 # Services

-Eve agents can be accessed via communication services.
+Eve agents can be accessed via various transport services.
-Eve supports two services: HttpService and XmppService.
+Eve has two built-in transport services: HttpService and XmppService.

 - [HttpService](#HttpService) exposes agents via a regular Java servlet.
   Agents can be invoked by sending a HTTP POST request to this servlet.